 Acupuncture and Traditional Chinese medicine is a comprehensive medical system with it own diagnosis and treatment.
 The terminology and language is also unique.

 It is very important that the language and theory is consistent throughout the acupuncture diagnosis and treatment.
-In fact, if the wrong diagnosis is made, say heat instead of liver qi stagnation, the incorrect treatment will be used which can make the condition worse.
+In fact, if the wrong diagnosis is made, say heat instead of liver qi stagnation, the incorrect treatment will be used which will not work and in some cases can make the condition worse.

-I like to think of these imbalances as metaphors describing the symptoms of your illness.
+The imbalances are metaphors which describe the symptoms of your illness.

 A Scholarly History